Northern Colorado's Premier Blues Festival

 GBJ is a 501(c)(3) nonprofit.
 Proceeds support Northern Colorado nonprofits and keep the festival affordable for the community.

 Pam and Al started Greeley Blues Jam in 2005 over lunch at the Rio Grande Restaurant, alongside Tom & Rhonda Welch and Bruce & Connie Berman.
 The idea was simple.
 Bring world-class Blues to Northern Colorado, plan and run the event with committed community volunteers, and put the proceeds back into the community.
-The GBJ is celebrating its 21st year, once again featuring a variety of performers in a family-friendly park setting.
+More than two decades on, the GBJ still features a variety of performers in a family-friendly park setting.

 Pam was Executive Director of the Greeley Downtown Development Authority at the time.
 She improved upon Friday Fest as an ongoing, popular downtown summer evening event and helped pass Colorado's open container law for outdoor events, opening the door for downtown Greeley's revival.